w3f/General-Grants-Program/grants/speculative/Subsocial-2.md

 [Subsocial](http://subsocial.network) is a set of Substrate v2 pallets with web UI that allows anyone to launch a decentralized censorship-resistant social network aka community.
 Every community will be running on its own Substrate chain.
 Such decentralized communities could be connected via a Polkadot-based relay chain.

 Subsocial is a long-term project and would like to become a Kusama parachain in the near future.
 It could serve as a social UI to Kusama governance.
-This means that people can participate in discussions around council applications, runtime upgrates, referenda, treasury proposals, etc in a trylly decentralized and transparent way.
+This means that people can participate in discussions around council applications, runtime upgrades, referenda, treasury proposals, etc in a trylly decentralized and transparent way.

 The keys points that we want to address in this grant application:
 - Refactor Subsocial v1 SRML to Substrate v2 pallets.